Why is the weather becoming more extreme?

 Advances in technology, including artificial intelligence, and greater data availability have improved weather forecasts.

-Heavy rainfall was predicted several days in advance of September's floods in Europe, allowing authorities to empty reservoirs, build flood defence walls and warn people of the imminent danger, according to the WWA report.
+Heavy rainfall was predicted several days in advance of September's floods in Europe, allowing authorities to empty reservoirs, build flood defence walls and warn people of the imminent danger, according to WWA analysis.

 It said the death toll was lower compared to the 1997 and 2002 floods, pointing to the effectiveness of investments made in forecasting, early warning systems, and preventative actions such as evacuations.